FlashBoys/go-finance/README.md

 `go-finance` is a Go library for retrieving financial data for quantitative analysis.

+## Deprecation Warning!
+This library will no longer be maintained due to several breaking yahoo finance api changes (surprise).
+The next gen iteration of this library that uses the newer apis (as well as a few other api integrations) will exist here - https://github.com/piquette/finance-go and is currently in early stages of development.
+Have an idea or want to get involved? @ me on twitter, @michael_ack.
+In the meantime, browse some memes - https://reddit.com/r/memes

+## ---Deprecated---

 To install go-finance, use the following command:

 ```